Skip to content

 What happens when you click a link and, hoping to find something compelling, you’re hit with this page?

-Like any other visitor who’s been down the same path, you’ll leave the website and never come back again.
+Like any other visitor who’s experienced the same thing, you’ll leave the website and never come back again.

-Not only will this provide a better user experience for visitors who use your old link, but it will also tell the search engines to index the new page instead of the old one.
+Not only will this provide a better user experience for visitors who use your original URL, but it will also tell the search engines to index the new page instead of the old one.

-Today, I’ll show you how to add a 301 redirect in WordPress via the .htaccess file.
+In this post, we’ll guide you on how to add a 301 redirect in WordPress using the .htaccess file.
+We’ll also cover:

 What is a 301 Redirect in WordPress?